avionero/donation-analytics/README.md

 # Result

-This below image show the result after execute the project with the run_tests.sh which should execute the main project.
+The below image despict the successful test result after execute the project with the run_tests.sh which execute the main project.

 ![donators-analytics-result](https://github.com/avionero/donation-analytics/blob/master/images/donator-analytics-result.PNG)